USFWS/secas/_posts/2025-09-29-largest-piedmont-savanna-in-the-Eastern-US-now-protected-and-to-be-managed-by-Virginia-Natural-Heritage-Program.md

 ---
 layout: post
 published: true
-title: Largest piedmont savanna in the Eastern United States now protected and to be managed by Virginia Natural Heritage Program
+title: Largest Piedmont savanna in the Eastern United States now protected and to be managed by Virginia Natural Heritage Program
 author: Rua Mordecai, Coordinator for the Southeast Blueprint
 hero:
   name: LargestPiedmontSavannaVA.jpg